(This page revised July 2, 2023)

 |Parco||A bottom-line model produced by Parker for a short time beginning in 1933.
 The Parco appeared in a button-filling version similar to the Challenger, which appeared in 1934, and a lever filler that was the antecedent of the Parkette, which premièred in 1934.
 The Parco was inexpensively made; but the button-filling version was fitted, even at its low price, with gold-filled furniture.
 Read a profile of the Parkette here.
 See also Parkette.|

 (G. S. Parker Pen Company)A pen manufacturing company located in Janesville, Wisconsin.
 Founded in 1888 by George S. Parker, a teacher of telegraphy.
 Parker sold John Holland pens to his students and then, when the pens failed, learned to repair them.
 He founded his company with the goal of producing a better pen.
-A string of patents, of which the Lucky Curve feed, the washer clip, and the Parker “51” are a few of the major highlights, has kept Parker at the forefront of the industry since its founding.
-Headquartered today in France, the company still produces excellent pens, perhaps the best known of which is the resurrected Duofold (shown below).
-See also Duofold, “51”, first tier, Lucky Curve, Vacumatic, washer clip.
+A string of patents, of which the Lucky Curve feed, the washer clip, the Vacumatic filler and the pens it spawned, the legendary Parker “51”, and the classic Parker 75 are a few of the major highlights, has kept Parker at the forefront of the industry since its founding.
+In 1993, the Gillette Company acquired Parker, which had moved its corporate headquarters to its Newhaven, England, factory following a 1986 management buyout.
+In 2000, Gillette resold the brand to Newell Rubbermaid (now Newell Brands).
+Headquartered in France since the 2011 closing of its plant in Newhaven, Parker still produces excellent pens, perhaps the best known of which is the resurrected Duofold (shown below). ¶ There have been a small number of unfortunate missteps in recent years, the most noteworthy being the 51 SE, a closely modeled recreation of the original “51” that was introduced in 2002 but was plagued with defective plastics (earning it the distinction of having a “self-shattering” feature), and the 100, an oversized, overweight metal model that was introduced in 2004 as a brilliant updating of the “51” but lasted only three years.
+See also Duofold, “51”, first tier, Lucky Curve, 75, Vacumatic, Valentine, washer clip.

 |Parkergrams||A magazine for Parker dealers, published quarterly from 1915 to 1957.
 Stopped during World War II, the magazine was restarted in September 1946 with Volume 1 No 1.
 In 1957, Parkergrams was replaced by Parkergrams International, which lasted about one year before being in turn replaced by two publications, Parkergram U.S.A. and Parkergram World.
 See also Parker, Side Talks.|